 Many words are required to describe features, methods and skills used in reading maps and mapmaking.

 You can learn about cartographic words and their meanings in our maps glossary.

-A wide range of amazing maps are on display in 'You are Here', including:
+A wide range of amazing maps were on display in 'You are Here', including:

-Visitors can also see one of the largest and most splendid atlases ever made — the Blaeu Atlas Maior.
+Visitors could also see one of the largest and most splendid atlases ever made — the Blaeu Atlas Maior.

 March's 'Map of the month'.